cedricbonhomme/Grenouille/README.rst

 Deployment
 ----------

-This application can be deployed on Heroku or on a traditional server.
+This application can be deployed both on Heroku and on a traditional server.

 Deploying the application on Heroku
 '''''''''''''''''''''''''''''''''''